Homeless System Redesign

 The City presented an update on the homeless system redesign at the July 17, 2018, City Council meeting.
 View the agenda, minutes and video from the meeting.
 You can also view the CSH/NAEH Recommendations Report (PDF).

 For information on Napa's homeless system or its redesign, please contact Lark Ferrell, Housing Manager at the Housing Authority or Mitch Wippern, Deputy Director for Napa County Health and Human Services by phone at 707-259-8653 or by email.

-The Housing Authority of the City of Napa participates on the Napa County Continuum of Care (COC) Board which includes representatives from various non-profit service providers, Napa County Health and Human Services, Napa City Police Department representatives, and formerly homeless.
-The COC submits an annual application for funding to the Federal Housing and Urban Development Department (HUD) for funds to fill the needs for housing and supportive services for the homeless in Napa County.
+The Housing Authority of the City of Napa participates on the Napa County Continuum of Care (COC), which includes representatives from various non-profit service providers, Napa County Health and Human Services, Napa City Police Department, and formerly homeless.
+The COC submits an annual application for funding to the U.S. Department of Housing and Urban Development Department (HUD) to fill the needs for housing and supportive services for the homeless in Napa County.

 For more information about the COC, contact our office at 707-257-9254 or by email to Andrea Clark.